fusiongyro/lbac/tutor7.md

        WriteLn(Lookup(Addr(KWList), Token, 4));
     end.
     {--------------------------------------------------------------}

-Notice how Lookup is called: The Addr function sets up  a pointer to KWList, which gets passed to Lookup.
+Notice how `Lookup` is called: The `Addr` function sets up  a pointer to `KWList`, which gets passed to `Lookup`.

 OK, give this  a  try.
-Since we're bypassing Scan here, you'll have to type the keywords in upper case to get any matches.
+Since we're bypassing `Scan` here, you'll have to type the keywords in upper case to get any matches.

 Now that we can recognize keywords, the next thing is  to arrange